shiloh4/cgai/README.md

 Welcome to the CGAI starter code repository!
 This README provides step-by-step instructions for running your first WebGL graphics demo by installing Node.js, npm, as well as setting up a Next.js project.
 Follow the instructions for your operating system to get started.

+You can find additional tutorial videos for how to set up the starter code in the [assignments/project_setup](https://gatech.instructure.com/courses/448080/files/folder/assignments/project_setup) folder in the Canvas Files.

 ---

 ## Prerequisites